PART I – The Science Behind Biomechanics & Muscle Memory

 PART II – The Science Behind Processing A Pitch

-From release of the pitch, a 95 MPH fastball takes about 400 ms to reach the plate and on average it takes a MLB player 150 ms to get their bat around.
-In addition, it takes approximately 100 ms for the brain to process an image, in this case the baseball, and 25 ms for the brain to send a signal to the body to swing.
-So, that leaves 125 ms to decide whether to swing or not, and how.
+From release of the pitch, a 95 MPH fastball takes about 400 ms to reach the plate and on average it takes an MLB player 150 ms to get their bat around.
+In addition, it takes approximately 100 ms for the brain to process an image, in this case, the baseball, and 25 ms for the brain to send a signal to the body to swing.
+So, that leaves 125 ms to decide whether to swing or not and how.

 The batter must predict the ball’s path subject to a variety of pitch types.
 Since pitch recognition has to occur in a fourth of the amount of time it takes to blink, it is mostly a learned reaction.
 An experienced hitter’s brain is capable of anticipating information it has not yet received – identifying the possible trajectory of the ball before it even leaves the pitcher’s hand.